plausible/website/_changes/2020-12-29-sticky-header.md

 ---
 layout: change
-title: Sticky header
+title: The sticky header is now live for easier filtering
 ---
-You told us you loved it so the sticky header is now live!
+You told us you loved our sticky header idea so it is now live! 😍

+It makes it easier to:

 * See the chosen time period and switch dates
 * See the chosen filters and clear filters
-* Filter drop-down when using many filters
+* Get a filter drop-down menu when using many filters
 * "This Month" is now "Month to Date" with a comparison to the previous period